dumux/dumux/tutorial/ex2/README.md

 ### Task 5: Implement your own local residual
 <hr>

 Most types in DuMuX are properties that can be changed just like the material law.
-In the following task we implement our own 2p2c local residual, i.e. the class that computes the element residual  in every Newton step.
+In the following task we implement our own 2p2c local residual, i.e. the class that computes the element residual  in every Newton iteration.
 The file `mylocalresidual.hh` contains a copy of the original local residual class used for the 2p2c model renamed to `template<class TypeTag> class MyTwoPTwoCLocalResidual`.

 * Make DuMuX use this new local residual by inluding the header `mylocalresidual.hh` and setting the corresponding property in the `Property` namespace in the file `injection2p2cproblem.hh`